-Fluorescence-based celluar assay for detection of gene regulatory activity of chromatin-associated proteins
+Fluorescence-based cellular assay for detection of gene regulatory activity of chromatin-associated proteins

 Scientists at the University of Stuttgart have developed a novel epi-reporter assay to identify and characterize chromatin-associated proteins, their binding partners and factors that modulate the activity of said proteins inside cells.
 For this, the tetracycline-controlled transcriptional activation system (Tet system) is used.
 Analyses can be performed by standard methods including flow cytometry and fluorescence microscopy using a fluorescent reporter gene (like GFP) as readout.
 Moreover, not only effectors that are directly attached to the chromatin-associated protein can be identified, but also effectors with merely functional (but no direct) connection can be detected.
-This will not only allow to detect novel functional dependencies in epigenetic networks and the identification of essential components, but also enables the identification of new targets for drug development Besides this hypothesis free identification of mechanisms influencing a defined gene expression program using RNAi or CRISPR approaches, the technology allows to test the activity of inhibitors against a specific epigenetic target of interest in different cell lines and to investigate the mechanism of action of known drugs targeting chromatin associated proteins or signal transduction pathways.
+This will not only allow to uncover novel functional dependencies in epigenetic networks and the identification of essential components, but also enables the identification of new targets for drug development Besides this hypothesis free identification of mechanisms influencing a defined gene expression program using RNAi or CRISPR approaches, the technology allows to test the activity of inhibitors against a specific epigenetic target of interest in different cell lines and to investigate the mechanism of action of known drugs targeting chromatin associated proteins or signal transduction pathways.

 - Cellular in vitro assay

 - No protein purification of chromatin-associated proteins is needed

 - Hypothesis-free analysis of upstream coregulators and complex partners

 - Quantification by standard methods like flow cytometry or fluorescence

 - Identification of effectors which are only functionally linked to the

 - Chromatin-binding protein possible